 Finally, any type of physical therapy is often prescribed for severe stenosis simply to pave the way for a surgical solution.
 In some patients, doctors like to try conservative care first, just to see what will happen.
 Meanwhile, in others, a history of failed conservative care might be required in order to gain health insurance coverage for a major surgical event.

-Swimming for Spinal Stenosis Benefits
+Swimming Health Benefits

 Swimming is a fantastic physical activity which can soothe the soul, as much as improve the body.
 Swimming is a vigorous, yet gentle workout, which can be accomplished by virtually anyone, at any age.
 Swimming can be relaxed, for patients who require minimal strain, or extremely strenuous, for patients who require a real physical challenge.
 In my own experience, there is no single activity which provides the same degree of full-body workout.